brianglass/anastasis/files/synaxarion_2001.md

 <span style="font-size:18.0pt;mso-bidi-font-size:12.0pt">**9 APRIL**</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:12.0pt">On the 9th of the same month, Commemoration of the Holy Martyr EfpsÃ½chios of Caesarea.</span>
+mso-bidi-font-size:12.0pt">On the 9th of the same month, Commemoration of the Holy Martyr Efpsýchios of Caesarea.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;
 color:red">Verses</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">
-Against EfpsÃ½chios the sword came there,
+Against Efpsýchios the sword came there,
-Where Christ to CaesareaÂ’s parts had come.
+Where Christ to Caesarea’s parts had come.
-And on the ninth of the month EfpsÃ½chiosÂ’ throat met the swordÂ’s blade.</span>
+And on the ninth of the month Efpsýchios’ throat met the sword’s blade.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:12.0pt">On the same day, Commemoration of the Venerable Archimandrite VadÃ­mos and his seven disciples.</span>
+mso-bidi-font-size:12.0pt">On the same day, Commemoration of the Venerable Archimandrite Vadímos and his seven disciples.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;color:red">Verses</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">
-VadÃ­mos was with seven disciples slain,
+Vadímos was with seven disciples slain,
 But they reached heaven, where God has his throne.</span>

 <span style="font-size:14.0pt;